JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 5. Training setup

 DeepLane is trained using a Parallel DQN, which runs in 8 different environments at the same time.
 Each `SubprocVecEnv` runs its own version of the custom `LaneKeepingEnv`.
-The vehicle travels at a steady speed of 15 meters per second, and the time step is zero.
+The vehicle travels at a constant speed of 15 m/s with a simulation time step of Δt = 0.05 s.
-The wheelbase measures 2.05 meters.
-Seven meters.
+The wheelbase is 2.7 m, matching the parameters used in the LaneKeepingEnv dynamics.
 We use `VecNormalize` to adjust our observations while still keeping the original rewards.

 Key DQN hyperparameters: